Doctor suicide is a painful reality that hospitals, clinic networks, and medical schools go out of their way to deny.

-Current American Council for Graduate Medical Education (ACGME) requirements permit interns’ duty shifts to go for 24 consecutive hours––up from a previous cap of 16 hours––and 80 total hours per week.
+Current ACGME requirements permit interns’ duty shifts to run for 24 consecutive hours––up from a previous cap of 16 hours––and 80 total hours per week.

 In other high-stress professions…there are regulations and work-hour restrictions, because everyone recognizes that sleep deprivation and overwork impair performance.
 Yet our medical system drives doctors—who routinely deal with matters of life and death that hinge on clear, quick judgment—to the point of exhaustion.

 Exhausted doctors are more likely than well-rested ones to make medical errors, which sometimes kill patients.
 A 2018 Mayo Clinic study found that physicians who made errors were more likely to exhibit symptoms of fatigue, burnout, and recent suicidal ideation (Tawfik, D et al. Mayo Clin Proc.
 2018; 93(11): 1571-1580).

 COVID-19 presented new and unusual stressors for clinicians in viral epicenters like New York City, Washington, DC, and Chicago, where prevalence was highest during the early months of the pandemic.

 Emergency medicine physicians and nurses are particularly vulnerable.
 In centers with very high caseloads they’re working under constant duress, sometimes without adequate protective equipment, in hospitals that were understaffed even before the pandemic.
 As they treat their patients, they worry about their own risk, and the potential for carrying the virus home to their families.

 Dr. Wible, who has provided counselling for suicidal clinicians for nearly a decade, says that since the coronavirus, she’s seen a dramatic increase in the number of calls.